SuperSaiyancoderxx/MJML-Shopify-Email/README.md

 # MJML-Shopify-Email
-Shopify email created using the MJML Email Framework
+Shopify email created using HTML, CSS, and the MJML Email Framework.